 Packing lists

-These are just a few of the things you’ll want to pack.
-For more essentials, download our packing lists – while we can’t guarantee these lists will include everything you need, they are a good start.
+These are just a few of the things you'll want to pack.
+For more essentials, download our packing lists.
+While we can't guarantee they include everything you need, they are a good start.

-We’ve separated the lists by type of trip, so start with the one that is most appropriate for your weekend getaway.
-Then, there are two list types for each trip – a master list and a child list.
+We've separated the lists by trip type, so start with the option most appropriate for your weekend getaway.
+There are two list types for each trip: a master list and a child list.
 Use one master list for your group, and then a child list for each additional person.